Long hair? Smelly head? Nothing shifts that rotten stink? Some people

 you want to hit them with your secret weapon.

-where it isn't needed*.
-Leave it to do its work for a few minutes then
+9. Leave it to do its work for a few minutes

 "I don't want to smell of fish and chips!"